Booking.com: best prices

 Legend has it that a pilgrim swore to build an abbey upon the spot where his pilgrim staff took root.
 This happened at Paunat et voila!

 Right next to the church, in the old rectory, with the church walls rising up from its lovely garden is the Restaurant Julien which serves excellent food at reasonable prices.
+The garden has been planted in a formal style a bit like those of a cloister garden.

 On the edge of the village is the delightful Chartreuse du Colombier which is private but usually opens its lovely gardens to the public during the 'Rendez-Vous aux Jardins' at the begining of June.